EdisonCat/blackboard/README.md

 #### CourseService.java: (for dummy data)
 CourseService.java is used to call CourseDao.java when APIs in CourseController.java are called.

+#### DynamoDbBoardService.java: (for real data in DynamoDB)
+Can be called by DynamoDbBoardController to call DAO to operate board datasource in DynamoDB.

 #### DynamoDbCourseService.java: (for real data in DynamoDB)
 Can be called by DynamoDbCourseController to call DAO to operate course datasource in DynamoDB.